 Furthermore, manufactures include those torques, in their service documentation.

 The most important thing is to have, the correct torque specifications, for the engine you are working on.

 It is important to note that most engine torque specifications, require you to use a 30w engine oil.
-Also, some specialty fasteners, require a specific lubricant.
+Also, some specialty fasteners, require a specific oil.
 It is important to know which lube, if any, the bolt requires and to use it when tightening it.

-Find The Proper Torque Specifications; And Sequence, Before Removing Torque To Yield Head Bolts
+Find The Proper Torque Specifications And Sequence, Before Removing Torque To Yield Head Bolts

 Before removing T-T-Y head bolts, always allow the engine to fully cool.
 Removing the bolts while the engine is hot, can cause cylinder head warpage.
 T-T-Y bolts should be removed, in the reverse order of the sequence, of which they are installed.
 The head bolts should be loosened, in steps rather than all at once.
 Be sure to verify the torque specifications, and torqueing sequence, before you start.

 Clean, oiled threads prevent binding, allowing for accurate and consistent torqueing.
 Be careful not to over-oil the bolts, especially if they are, threading into a blind hole.
 Too much oil will hydro-lock the bolt, and give false torque readings.
 Finally, any bolts that pass through a water jacket, must have a sealer applied to the threads.
 Consequently, to prevent corrosion and leaks.